redis/redis-doc/topics/cluster-tutorial.md

 * Node C contains hash slots from 11001 to 16383.

 This allows to add and remove nodes in the cluster easily.
-For example if I want to add a new node D, I need to move some hash slot from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A will be empty I can remove it from the cluster completely.
+For example if I want to add a new node D, I need to move some hash slots from nodes A, B, C to D. Similarly if I want to remove node A from the cluster I can just move the hash slots served by A to B and C. When the node A will be empty I can remove it from the cluster completely.

-Because moving hash slots from a node to another does not require to stop operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.
+Because moving hash slots from a node to another does not require stopping operations, adding and removing nodes, or changing the percentage of hash slots hold by nodes, does not require any downtime.